What is FAE?

 - The Functional Accessibility Evaluator (FAE) 2.0 analyzes web pages for requirements defined by the W3C Web Content Accessibility Guidelines 2.0 Level A and AA Success Criteria.

-- FAE and AInspector Sidebar for Firefox use the OpenAjax Evaluation Library rules and rulesets.
+- FAE and AInspector WCAG for Firefox use the OpenAjax Evaluation Library rules and rulesets.
 Every rule used in FAE 2.0 references a primary WCAG 2.0 Success Criterion requirement.

 - The rules are based on the Authoring Practices of the W3C Accessible Rich Internet Application (ARIA) and HTML5 specifications

-- The rules used in FAE and AInspector have been developed over six years through the work of the OpenAjax Accessibility Task Force and feedback from users of FAE and AInspector Sidebar
+- The rules used in FAE and AInspector have been developed over six years through the work of the OpenAjax Accessibility Task Force and feedback from users of FAE and AInspector WCAG

-- FAE is designed to be used in conjunction with AInspector Sidebar for Firefox and Accessibility Bookmarklets to help people understand the accessibility features, issues and potential issues of a web resource.
+- FAE is designed to be used in conjunction with AInspector WCAG for Firefox and Accessibility Bookmarklets to help people understand the accessibility features, issues and potential issues of a web resource.

 Running the Evaluator